anton-tchekov/editor/README.md

 - Refactor
 	- Vector simplify code with realloc
+	- Navbar autocomplete ugliness

 - Bugs
 	- Multi-line comment `/* */`
 	- When using the up and down arrow keys, cursor does not always line up on the same collumn due to tabs being wider than other characters
-	- TODOs in code

-- Platform/IO
-	- Sorted Directory Scan

 ### High Priority

+- Add UTF-8 german umlaut support and maybe cyrillic?

 - Text Selection
 	- Select All (Ctrl+A)